Credit Card Surcharge Laws by State Explained

 Are Credit Card Surcharges Legal?

-If you’re wondering if it is legal to charge credit card fees, the short answer is yes.
+If you’re wondering if it is legal to charge credit card fees, the short answer is yes in most states.

-The practice of surcharging was outlawed for several decades until 2013 when a class action lawsuit permitted merchants in several U.S. states to implement surcharges in their businesses.
+The practice of surcharging was largely outlawed for several decades until 2013 when a class action lawsuit permitted merchants in several U.S. states to implement surcharges in their businesses.

 This lawsuit sparked a chain reaction in the following years as more states adopted a pro-surcharging stance.
 Proponents of surcharging have argued that anti-surcharging laws drive up prices for goods and services across the board and, in some cases, may even be a violation of the First Amendment.

 Credit Card Surcharge Laws by State

-The legal landscape of credit card surcharging fluctuates, but as of spring 2023, credit card surcharging is legal in most states.
+The legal landscape of credit card surcharging fluctuates, but as of December 2023, credit card surcharging is legal in most states.
 However, there are nuances to be aware of.

 States Where Credit Card Surcharges Are Legal

 States Where Credit Card Surcharges Are Illegal

 Currently, credit card surcharging is illegal in the following states and territories:

 Credit Card Surcharging Rules

-Major credit card institutions set forth rules and regulations for merchants to follow when implementing surcharges.
+Major credit card institutions, such as Visa and Mastercard, set forth rules and regulations for merchants to follow when implementing surcharges.
 While there are slight variations among brands, general rules remain universal.

 Below, we'll break down the most common rules for legal professionals to follow when executing surcharges at their firm.
 We’ll also explain how LawPay can help your firm comply with these rules quickly and easily, so you can focus on doing what matters most: practicing law.

 Notify the Credit Card Institution

 You must notify major credit card institutions—in writing—about your intent to surcharge.
 You may write a letter to your financial account representative or file paperwork provided on the credit card's website.

 Notify Your Clients